anbguye/anbguye/README.md

 # Hello, I'm Anthony!

-I'm an Incoming Software Developer Intern @ Alpine with experience in AI/ML and full-stack development.
+I’m an Incoming Software Developer Intern @ Alpine, passionate about AI/ML and full-stack development.
+I love transforming creative ideas into real-world applications, utilizing my skills in Python, React, and Machine Learning to build impactful projects.

-When I’m not coding, I enjoy swimming and listening to lofi music.
+When I’m not coding, you’ll probably find me listening to lofi beats or swimming.

 #
 <p align="center">